Risk-Team/CAVAanalytics/README.md

 ## CAVAanalytics

-**CAVAanalytics** is a package that offers a consistent framework to load, analyze, and visualize multi-model ensembles (this usually happens when working with climate models, but impact models can also be analysed with CAVAanalytics). **CAVAanalytics** provides an access point for CORDEX-CORE simulations at 25 Km resolution already interpolated (EPSG:4326) plus the W5E5 and ERA5 datasets.
+**CAVAanalytics** is an operational package for climate services.
+It offers a consistent framework to load, analyze, calculate indicators, and visualize results for multi-model ensembles (this usually happens when working with climate models, but impact models can also be analysed with CAVAanalytics). **CAVAanalytics** provides an access point for CORDEX-CORE simulations at 25 Km resolution already interpolated (EPSG:4326) plus the W5E5 and ERA5 datasets.
 CAVAanalytics can be seen as a wrapper of several packages, but the main engine for loading and processing climate models is the [climate4R framework](https://github.com/SantanderMetGroup/climate4R), applied with a tidyverse approach.

-CAVAanalytics is being developed with climate models in mind, but it can be used for any NetCDF file, like multiple impact models (e.g from ISIMIP) if data is locally available.

 ## Installation